SandroPeham/pgClient/README.md

 - View all your databases, simply by connecting the server.
 - pgClient offers a powerful query editor to handle all your needs.

-NO IN-APP Purchases

-Buying pgClient offers the full package.
-You will never have to buy any additional stuff.

 NO ADS

 Of course, pgClient is completely free of advertisements.